BillMun/homework-check/README.md

 This project attempts to create a lightweight app where teachers can create classrooms, assign students to those classrooms create homework assignments for all classrooms or just one.
 Teachers can then easily "check homework".
+Features a graphing for homework completion and a way for teachers to upload their classlist using an excel file.